stefanpenner/hash-for-dep/README.md

 ## Cache

 NOTE: By default, these hashes are cached for the life of the process.
-As this is the same strategy node uses for `require(x)` we can safely follow suite.
+As this is the same strategy node uses for `require(x)` we can safely follow suit.

 That being said, some scenarios may exist where this is not wanted.
 So just like `require._cache` exists, we provide the following options: